Nika Mühl: Sophomore

 Mühl was named Big East Defensive Player of the Year for the 2021–22 season after averaging 2.2 steals per game, second best in the Big East, and headlining the Huskies defense which allowed a league best of 50.8 points per game against conference opponents.

 Junior

-With Paige Bueckers out for the season, Mühl became UConn’s most important player.
+With teammate Paige Bueckers out for the season due to a torn ACL, SB Nation's Daniel Connolly wrote that Mühl had become UConn's "most important player as the team's only true point guard with no obvious options behind her."
 Mühl took on the role of leader on both the defensive and offensive end.
-On November 20th, 2022 she set the program record for most assists in a single game with 15 against NC State, record held previously by teammate Paige Bueckers.
-She also has led the nation in assists per game for most of the 2022-2023 season, only falling behind Caitlin Clark by .2 assists.
-In the final regular-season game against Xavier, Mühl recorded seven assists to bring her season total to 236, five more than the school record set by Sue Bird in 2002.
+On November 20, 2022, she set the program record for most assists in a single game with 15 against NC State, a record held previously by Bueckers.
+She led the nation in assists per game for most of the 2022–23 season, only finishing behind Caitlin Clark by 0.2 assists.
+In the final regular-season game against Xavier, Mühl recorded seven assists to bring her season total to 236, five more than the single-season school record set by Sue Bird in 2002.
+Starting throughout UConn's three games in the Big East Tournament and three more in the NCAA Women's Basketball Tournament, Mühl finished the season with 284 assists.
+Mühl's was announced as a top 10 candidate for the 2023 Nancy Lieberman award honoring the top point guard in Division 1 college basketball.